top of page

 A shelf with USB desktop fans and laundry bottles.
 Product illustrations are shown on the packaging.

-The brand emphasizes collaboration with local Japanese craftsmen, offering products like:
+The brand highlights collaborations with local Japanese craftsmen, offering unique products.
+This includes:

 • Pencils from Hokusei in Tokyo